monuksk/E9-Business-Intelligence-Specialist-Assignment/README.md

 - **Seasonal Patterns**: Significant seasonal effects were found, with higher usage in specific months.
 - **Scenario Impact**: Various business scenarios were modeled, demonstrating how changes in market conditions could affect equipment usage.

-## How to Use the Code

-To replicate the analysis:
-1. Clone the repository.
-2. Ensure you have Python installed, along with the necessary libraries (e.g., `pandas`, `numpy`, `statsmodels`).
-3. Run the analysis scripts provided in the `EQUIP9 - Monu Kaushik.html` file or manually execute the code snippets provided.

 ## Conclusion

 The project provides valuable insights into equipment usage trends and seasonal patterns, enabling better decision-making in inventory management and resource planning.
 The scenarios outlined offer a robust framework for forecasting future trends under different business conditions.